Plumsail/forms-docs/Public/how-to/data-table-convert-html.rst

 --------------------------------------------------
 This will show you how you can set up Flow with DataTable without converting it to HTML table first.

-Read more about adding Plumsail Actions connector in this section - :ref:`plumsail-actions-flow`.
+Read more about adding Plumsail Documents connector in this section - :ref:`plumsail-actions-flow`.

 Once the connector is set up, search for HTML Template and select *Plumsail Documents - Create HTML from template*: